7.1.11 - Question 2: Matching Perceptions

 4. What is the level of companionate love your partner feels for you?

 Notice that these questions are all paired.
-The odd numbered questions ask about how each person feel about their spouse, while the even numbered questions ask how each person thinks their spouse feels towards them.
+The odd-numbered questions ask about how each person feels about their spouse, while the even-numbered questions ask how each person thinks their spouse feels towards them.
 The question that we are investigating now asks about perception, so here we are trying to see if the husbands accurately perceive the responses of their wives and conversely to the wives accurately perceive the responses of their husbands.

 In more detail, we may ask:

-In this case we are asking if the wife accurately perceives the amount of passionate love her husband feels towards her.
+In this case, we are asking if the wife accurately perceives the amount of passionate love her husband feels toward her.

-Here, we are asking if the husband accurately perceives the amount of passionate love his wife feels towards him.
+Here, we are asking if the husband accurately perceives the amount of passionate love his wife feels toward him.

-• Similarly, does the husband's answer to question 3 match the wife's answer to question 4, and
+• Similarly, does the husband's answer to question 3 match the wife's answer to question 4?

 To address the research question we need to define four new variables as follows: